Raffles Graduation 2016

-While Raffles Graduation 2015 marked the first time the graduation book went digital, 2016’s edition was similar, just that it was enhanced for mobile responsiveness.
+While the previous year’s graduation marked the first time the graduation book went digital, 2016’s edition was similar, just that it was enhanced for mobile responsiveness.
 Therefore, a mobile web application was created.
 Guests and graduating students were welcomed to view their works on the platform and in comparison to 2015’s, the user experience was enhanced, thus delivering an intuitive and responsive platform for users to view.

 Over the years, guests of graduates are being given a physical copy of the graduation book.
 It was only changed in 2015 when guests were presented with pendrives featuring works of all graduates.
-Then again, that was not conducive as not everyone has access to a computer instantaneously as many were travelling from overseas to participate in the graduation show.
+Then again, that was not conducive as not everyone has access to a computer instantaneously.

 For this, a web application was created so that visiting guests can have instant access to works of graduates before, during and after the show.

 As we were building this within a constraint timeline, we decided to make this a mobile-first experience as it will primarily be viewed from the RafflesSG app.
 Here’s a rundown of what we have done.

 During 2015’s graduation, we spoke to guests who were viewing students’ works via the touchscreen and asked for their feedback about what can be improved for the subsequent graduation ceremonies.
 Here are some of their feedback:

 Would be great if the works are portable

 Pendrive is great but hard to access